Language-Research-Technology/generic-collection-profile/README.md

-# hdrtraining-profile
+# general-purpose-collection-profile
-RO-Crate Profile specific to HDR Training materials.
+RO-Crate Profile for general purpose collections and not specific to a particular domain.